Follow these simple steps to test drive the practice evaluation questionnaire and learn more about the program.

 While participation in the PEAK program is not mandatory to renew or maintain a licence, should a licence holder not complete any element of the program in the allotted time, this information will be publicly noted on PEO’s online directory of practitioners.

 Engineering Interns (EITs) will not be asked to complete the PEAK program but should familiarize themselves with it for when they become fully licensed.
+Temporary and Provisional licence holders are exempt from the PEAK program.

 The unique program consists of the following three elements: